Who is Nicole Shanahan, the philanthropist picked by Robert F. Kennedy Jr. as his running mate? - KESQ

 Before the announcement, Kennedy’s campaign manager and daughter-in-law, Amaryllis Fox Kennedy, praised Shanahan’s work on behalf of “honest governance, racial equity, regenerative agriculture and children’s and maternal health.”
 She said the work “reflects many of our country’s most urgent needs.”

-In an interview Monday with “The State of California” on KCBS radio, Kennedy said his VP search placed a priority on ”somebody who could represent young people,” commending Shanahan for spending “a lot of her lifetime in regenerative agriculture and restoring soils, and reducing the toxicity from processed foods.”
+Kennedy, who said in an interview Monday with “The State of California” on KCBS radio that his VP search placed a priority on ”somebody who could represent young people,” said Tuesday that Shanahan — who he said, like him, has “left the Democratic Party” — also shares his concerns about government overreach and his distrust in major political parties’ abilities to make lasting change.

+“She’ll tell you that she now understands at the defense agencies work for the military industrial complex, that health agencies work for big pharma and the USDA works for big ag and the processed food cartels,” Kennedy said at his Oakland rally.
+“The EPA is in cahoots with the polluters, that the scientists can be mercenaries, that government officials sometimes act as sensors, and that the Fed works for Wall Street and allows millionaire bankers to prey upon on Main Street and the American worker.”

+Kennedy also said that, in part, Shanahan’s heritage played at least some role in his selection of her.

 Kennedy had previously signaled interest in picking a celebrity or a household name such as NFL quarterback Aaron Rogers, “Dirty Jobs” star Mike Rowe or former Minnesota Gov. Jesse Ventura, who was a wrestler and actor.